Rehana2622/pythongame/README.md

 # pythongame
-i developed this game in python.
+I developed this game in python.
+Hope you liked it